Hundreds of GOP members sign onto Texas-led election lawsuit

 Hundreds of GOP members sign onto Texas-led election lawsuitNew

-HOUSTON (AP) — Republicans have found a new way to express their loyalty to President Donald Trump.
-The Texas lawsuit asking the U.S. Supreme Court to invalidate President-elect Joe Biden’s victory has quickly become a conservative litmus test.
-Many Republicans are signing onto the case even as some have predicted it will fail.
-The last-gasp bid to subvert the results of the election is the latest demonstration of Trump’s enduring political power even as his term is set to end.
-Seventeen Republican attorneys general are backing the unprecedented case that Trump is calling “the big one.”
-That comes as the president and his allies have lost dozens of times in courts across the country and have no evidence of widespread fraud.
+HOUSTON (AP) — More than half of the Republicans in the House, including the top two leaders, have signed on to a legal challenge seeking to have the Supreme Court set aside the results of last month’s election that made Democrat Joe Biden the president-elect.
+The lawsuit is led by Texas’ GOP attorney general.
+The last-gasp bid to subvert the results of the election is the latest demonstration of President Donald Trump’s enduring political power even as his term is set to end.
+In addition to the 126 members of Congress, 17 Republican attorneys general are backing the unprecedented case that Trump is calling “the big one.”
+But there’s been no evidence of widespread fraud.